Triggerise/triggerise.github.io/impactbond.markdown

   contentThree:
     icon: "/assets/why-ciff-icon.webp"
     content:
-    - In partnership with the Foreign, Commonwealth, & Develop- ment Office and the Children's Investment Fund Foundation, we successfully implemented the world's first adolescent sexual and reproductive health development impact bond.
+    - In partnership with the Foreign, Commonwealth, & Development Office and the Children's Investment Fund Foundation, we successfully implemented the world's first adolescent sexual and reproductive health development impact bond.
   contentFour: